afg360/Bus2Go-backend/README.md

 ## Initialising
 Before doing anything, be sure to have a copy of the database required.
 Initialisation scripts are available at [https://github.com/afg360/Bus2Go/tree/master/scripts](https://github.com/afg360/Bus2Go/tree/master/scripts).
 You must move or copy the db file to the directory of this file.

 You also must have the right api keys to the transit agencies to be able to make the api calls to their servers.
-Write them in a file names "config", the syntax look like this:
+Write them in a file named "config", the syntax look like this:
 ```
-<agency-name>_token=your_api_token
+<agency-name>_token=<your-api-token>
 ```
 For the moment only the stm api is enabled